 Ways to get to Pisac

-For those adventurous hikers, they can reach the Pisac ruins through a short trek.
-The ruins are a steep 90-minute walk, depending on your fitness level.
-This hike is intermediate to advanced level with uphill sections and steep steps.
+When you reach the top, you will have to make your way through the different buses and taxis stuck in the parking lot.
+From there, you will be able to appreciate the different terraces that descend the side of the mountain.
+This hike is intermediate to advanced level.
 But without a doubt, the hike is worth it.
-You will get magnificent and spectacular panoramic views up and down of the Sacred Valley and the Peruvian Andes.
+You will get magnificent and spectacular panoramic views up and down the Sacred Valley and the Peruvian Andes.

-Taking a taxi
+B. Taking a taxi

-Sacred Valley Tour
+C. Sacred Valley Tour

 The best time to visit it